TL;DR

 It’s the last Sunday of the month.
 Your bank app is open, you can see the total spent, and the number is bigger than you remembered.
 You’ve been meaning to “do finances” all month and now you don’t want to spend three hours building a spreadsheet.
 You want a 30-minute review that tells you what actually happened, which goal you’re off-track on, the one surprising pattern in your spending (probably food delivery), and exactly one change to try next month — without producing a shame spiral that makes you avoid the review for the next three months.

-AI is excellent at structuring a check-in from rough category totals, surfacing patterns you didn’t notice (“$720 on food this month — but only $180 was groceries”), and proposing a single high-leverage change instead of seven.
-It can also keep the tone neutral and non-judgmental, which matters more than people admit — shame-driven finance reviews stop happening.
-What AI cannot do: pull data from your bank (you paste totals), and it cannot judge your priorities.
-If you spent $400 on coffee, it can flag the pattern but only you decide whether to cut it.
+A general chat assistant is good at structuring a check-in from rough category totals, surfacing patterns you didn’t notice (“$720 on food this month, but only $180 was groceries”), and proposing a single high-leverage change instead of seven.
+It also keeps the tone neutral, which matters more than people admit: shame-driven finance reviews quietly stop happening.
+What it cannot do: pull data from your bank (you paste totals), and judge your priorities.
+If you spent $400 on coffee, it can flag the pattern, but only you decide whether to cut it.

 The named failure mode: the seven-change action plan.
-AI lists seven things to fix next month.
+The AI lists seven things to fix next month.
 You commit to all seven, fail at all seven by week 2, and conclude “budgeting doesn’t work for me.”
-Force the prompt: name one change only.
+Force the prompt to name one change only.
 Habits stack one at a time.

 What to feed the AI